Organize Your Time With The Building Blocks of Productivity

 filing, and reading.

-calls at a time, you may only need to block out ten to fifteen minutes.
-With email,
+at a time, you may only need to block out ten to fifteen minutes.
+With email, you

-you might need to spend thirty minutes at a time.
-Any of these can be repeated
+might need to spend thirty minutes at a time.
+Any of these can be repeated during the

-during the day.
-For instance, you might quickly check your email first thing in the
+day.
+For instance, you might quickly check your email first thing in the morning for

-morning for ten minutes to handle urgent issues, then spend thirty minutes before
+ten minutes to handle urgent issues, then spend thirty minutes before lunch and thirty

-lunch and thirty minutes again later in the afternoon.
-Stick to the amount of time
+minutes again later in the afternoon.
+Stick to the amount of time that you have

-that you have originally allotted rather than letting it trail on.
-That will keep you
+originally allotted rather than letting it trail on.
+That will keep you focused on the

-focused on the task at hand and will increase your productivity.
-Move what you do
+task at hand and will increase your productivity.
+Move what you do not complete to

 Small Blocks – The New Items and Lower Priority Tasks To Be Handles